-Select a Chart element on a diagram or in the Browser window, then use any of the methods outlined here to open the chart element's 'Properties' dialog.
+Select a Chart element on a diagram or in the Browser window, then use any of the methods outlined here to open the Chart element's 'Properties' dialog.

-On the chart element's 'Properties' dialog, display the 'Source' tab.
+On the Chart element's 'Properties' dialog, display the 'Source' tab.

-Ribbon Design > Element > Editors > Properties Dialog > Source Context Menu Right-click on element Properties Source Keyboard Shortcuts Alt+Enter Source Other Double-click on element Source
+Ribbon Design > Element > Properties > General > Properties Dialog > Source Context Menu Right-click on element Properties Source Keyboard Shortcuts Alt+Enter Source